ece362-purdue/f2022-public-labs/lab-04/lab_04.md

 Remember that `TIM15` works with *one particular channel of the DMA1 controller*.
 You will find and use that default channel.

+Remember that there are symbols that define the values you need to shift into registers, and you can find them by searching through the stm32f0xx.h file that defines all the symbols you use, eg. RCC and RCC\_AHBENR\_GPIOCEN.
+Use the symbols as a way of "being sure" that you are setting the right values in the right parts of the register.

 Have you determined which DMA channel Timer 15 can trigger?
 Good.
 Implement the C subroutine named `setup_dma()` that does the following things:

 - Enables the RCC clock to the DMA controller and configures the following channel parameters:
   - **Turn off the enable bit for the channel, like with every other peripheral.**
   - Set `CPAR` to the address of the `GPIOB_ODR` register.
   - Set `CMAR` to the address of the msg array.
-  - Set `CNDTR` to 8. (the amount of LEDs)
+  - Set `CNDTR` to 8. (the amount of LEDs.)
   - Set the `DIR`ection for copying from-memory-to-peripheral.
   - Set the `MINC` to increment the CMAR for every transfer.
-(Each LED will have something different on it)
+(Each LED will have something different on it.)
-  - Set the memory datum size to 16-bit.
+  - Set the `M`emory datum `SIZE` to 16-bit.
-  - Set the peripheral datum size to 16-bit.
+  - Set the `P`eripheral datum `SIZE` to 16-bit.
   - Set the channel for `CIRC`ular operation.

 Implement one more C subroutine named `enable_dma()` that does only the following operation:

 - Enable the channel.

 There is a lot of variation in students' work.
 On occasions when we use autotest to check their work, it's check all possible cases once a DMA channel is enabled and running.
-We want you get used to keeping this step separate.
-Remember to not enable the DMA channel in `setup_dma`.
+We want you get used to keeping this step separate. **Remember to not enable the DMA channel in `setup_dma`.**

 ### 4.4 `init_tim15()` (10 points)

 Fill out the subroutine `init_tim15()` to enable TIM15's clock in `RCC` and trigger a DMA request at a rate of 1 kHz.
 Do that by setting the `UDE` bit in the `DIER`, while not setting 'UIE'.
 In this case, 'UDE' triggers DMA requests.
 'UIE', which we've used in the past, causes interrupts.
 You may have noticed that we've not asked you to make an ISR for TIM15, because there is no ISR to invoke for this timer this time.
-The timer will trigger the DMA channel directly.
+The timer will trigger the DMA channel directly.  **Don't forget to enable the timer as well.**

 This whole operation amounts to the DMA operation will do the copying that you had to do in the ISR in lab 5.